jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 Besides adding block content to existing templates, you can also create brand new templates from the Site Editor.

-To start, toggle to the Site Editor navigation sidebar, and click on "Templates" in the editor navigation.

-> **Tip:** If you don't see the Site Editor navigation sidebar, click the WordPress logo in the top left corner of the editor, which is the  "Toggle Navigation" button.
+To start from within the Site Editor, click on the **Open Navigation** button in the top left corner of your screen.

+Navigate back to Templates then click on the **Add New Template** plus sign icon.

 ![Editor Navigation](https://learn.wordpress.org/files/2022/10/editor-navigation.png)

-You'll be presented with a list of the templates in this theme, and a button to add a new template.
+Alternatively, you can select **Manage all templates** where you'll be presented with a list of the templates in this theme, and a button to add a new template.

 ![Editor Templates](https://learn.wordpress.org/files/2022/10/editor-templates.png)

-> **Do:** Click on the Add New button to create a new template.

 ![Editor Add new template](https://learn.wordpress.org/files/2022/10/editor-add-new-template.png)

 The Editor will give you the option of creating a new template based on the primary templates, ranging from things like a Front Page to a 404 Page.

+**NEW SCREENSHOT GOES HERE editor-add-new-template-popup.png**

 > **Do:**
-> 1. Select the **Page** option, to create a new page template.
+> 1. Select the **Pages** option, to create a new page template.
-> 2. Select **All Pages** to create a template that will be used for all pages. (to be tested with 6.1)
+> 2. Select **All Pages** to create a template that will be used for all pages.
+> 3. Don't choose the pattern and instead click **Skip** to start from scratch.

 The page template will be created, and you'll be taken to the editor to add blocks to the template.
-By default, WordPress will populate the new template with the content from the index template.
+Note that the pattern you were presented with was automatically populated with the content from the index template.

-> **Do:** Delete the Query Loop from the new page template, so you have an empty page template

-Because a page in WordPress is merely a custom post type, you can use the Post Title, Post Featured Image, and Post Content blocks to render the title and content of a page in the template.
-You can also use Group blocks to logically group specific blocks, based on the design.
+Because a page in WordPress is merely a custom post type, you can use the **Post Title, Post Featured Image**, and **Post Content** blocks to render the title and content of a page in the template.
+You can also use **Group** blocks to logically group specific blocks, based on the design.

 > **Do:**
 > 1. Add a **Group** block to the template.
-> 2. Add a **Post Content** block to the group.
-> 3. Add another **Group** block to the template, before the **Post Content** block.
+> 2. Add another **Group** block nested below.
-> 4. Add a **Post Featured Image** block to the second **Group** block.
+> 3. Add a **Post Featured Image** block and the **Title** block to the nested Group block.
-> 5. Add a **Post Title** block to the second **Group** block.
+> 4. Add a **Post Content** block below the nested Group block.

 Your final page template should look something like this: